The Royal Observatory and the Planetarium

 Another attraction in Flamsteed House which, I think, you should simply witness at least once in your lifetime is the “function” of the bright red Time Ball which sits on top of Flamsteed House.

-While here, you could also take a journey through space by visiting the Planetarium where a Royal Observatory astronomer presents you with a journey to explore the night sky by flying to the heart of the Sun, takes you to the distant galaxies and see the birth of a star or land on Mars.
+While here, you could also take a journey through space by visiting the Planetarium.
+A Royal Observatory astronomer presents you with a journey to explore the night sky by flying to the heart of the Sun, takes you to the distant galaxies and see the birth of a star or land on Mars.
 This is an exciting ‘adventure’ for both young and old and definitely worth the experience.
 It is a ticketed event and it costs £8.00

 From the top of Greenwich Park at the Royal Observatory, you will have stunning views across the Royal Park towards the Queens House.